 Check out the Labour Market Profile (external link) for more information on West Lancashire.

-To find out more about West Lancashire's skills trends download the West Lancashire Skills Fact Sheet 2016 (PDF, 360KB)
+To find out more about West Lancashire's employment and skills facts download the West Lancashire Employment & Skills Fact Sheet 2017 (PDF, 326KB)

 Transport links are a major factor to consider when moving or expanding your business.
 So if your company needs a prime location at the heart of the North West's motorway network look no further.
 West Lancashire's outstanding road, rail and sea network makes companies ideally placed to serve customers in the UK, European and world markets.

 The custom-built estates of Skelmersdale are all located within five minutes of the M58 corridor, which links nationally via the M6 and M62 Motorways.
 Advantages are being only 30 minutes away of the cities of Preston, Manchester and Liverpool and their respective airports and port facilities.

 West Lancashire Borough Council and its partners Lancashire County Council and the Homes and Community Agency commissioned a West Lancashire Economy Study in 2014 which would help support the growth of the Borough, whilst providing partners with a robust evidence base and growth projections.

 In addition, eight core strategic themes have been developed to drive forward economic growth in the Borough, together with an action plan setting out a suite of activities over the short, medium and long term.

 The West Lancashire Economic Development Strategy pulls together the baseline assessment from the Economy Study and sets out the eight core strategic themes that will act as enablers for growth for the borough, along with an action plan which provides details of specific activities that will drive the strategy forward.